akri16/cloud-help/linux-fundamentals/essentialcommands.md

 - awk pattern: `$<n>`: nth word

 - Use `sort` and `uniq` to sort the output and get unique values from it respectively
+- Use `sort -n` for numeric sort.
+Otherwise normal string sort is done
 - Use `cut -d <delimiter> -f <column_no> <file>` to find a column from a delimitered file like csv

 ## File Permissions